vineetpal123/dsa/array/notes1.md

 Replace spaces from a string with @40
 Remove all occurence of substring in a string

-Spiral problem (imp)
+Spiral problem (imp): D
-Rotate matrix by 90 degree
-search a 2d array (sorted)
-search a 2d matrix (unsorted)
+Rotate matrix by 90 degree : D search a 2d array (sorted) : D search a 2d matrix (unsorted) : D

 Has to solve 10 question in matrix*